-The IOCO Lands were originally the location of a townsite for workers at an oil refinery that began operation in 1915.
+The IOCO Lands were originally the location of a company townsite for an Imperial Oil refinery that began operation in 1915.
 By 1917, approximately 200 residents lived within the townsite which included a school and two grocery stores.
 Fifteen cottages and a large boarding house were built for accommodations.
-By 1924, 83 houses were built along with a community hall, tennis court and two churches.
+By 1924, 83 houses were built along with a community hall, a bowling green, a tennis court and two churches.

-Today, 13 vacant buildings still stand – the grocery store, the community hall, and 11 residences.
+Today, 13 vacant townsite buildings remain – the grocery store, the community hall, and 11 residences.

 BCG has invested significant cost and time into restoration, maintenance, fencing, and on-going security work for all 13 buildings, based on recommendations from leading heritage consultant, Don Luxton.
 In 2015, Donald Luxton & Associates developed a report outlining recommendations for preservation and maintenance measures that should be undertaken to ensure the buildings are compliant with the National Park Service’s guidelines for historic buildings.
 BCG completed all the preservation work and maintenance work is ongoing.

 BCG has also committed to a full restoration of one of the 11 remaining heritage homes – the Tremaine Residence.

 BRINGING THE TREMAINE RESIDENCE BACK TO LIFE

 BCG is pleased to announce that we will be completing a full restoration of one of the 11 remaining townsite homes – the Tremaine Residence.
 We are working with heritage experts Donald Luxton and architect Jonathan Ehling and, together, will bring the Tremaine House back to life.